 - After identifying a research mentor, identify a research project.

 - Then work on your research project under the direction of Biology faculty either in Lewis Science Center or at other suitable research sites.
 For example, students may also complete their Honors research under the direction of biologists outside the biology department (e.g. faculty at U. Arkansas Medical School); however, these students must be sponsored by a member of the UCA Biology faculty.
 Click here for more details.

 - Talk to your research mentor to plan your program following the timeline and expectations for completion.
 Norbert O Schedler Honors Student Timeline.

 Students who graduate with Honors in Biology receive the same recognition as students who graduate with Honors through the Norbert O. Schedler Honors College.
 A student may choose to complete an Honors College thesis which is a project mentored by a faculty member not in the Biology department or a Biology thesis.
 A student may also choose to complete two theses, an Honors College thesis and an Honors in Biology thesis.
 Honors College students should discuss possible projects with both their Honors College and Biology advisors.

 Benefits for the student:

-The Honors program allows students to develop their own project and to become intimately involved in the process of science.
+The Honors in Biology program allows students to develop their own project and to become intimately involved in the process of science.
 Completing a thesis is demanding, but the experience can be extremely rewarding.
 Students gain experience planning and developing a project; they develop technical skills in the lab or field, learn how to read scientific literature and often how to write grant proposals, and they gain invaluable experience communicating their results with oral and written reports.
 Students who complete theses are more competitive at gaining admission to quality graduate and professional programs and are better prepared to succeed in these programs.
 Employers are also generally impressed by students who have the initiative to complete independent research.
 Finally, some students have the satisfaction of publishing their results and thus contributing to the scientific enterprise by enhancing our knowledge of the world around us.